 Need to reset, recharge, and reconnect with your community?

-Sisterhood and community is one of our greatest assets.
+Sisterhood and community are two of our greatest assets.
 But so often, we get stuck in ruts that have time passing so swiftly that we feel a call to help others but never seem to find the time or energy to move forward and create lasting change.

 Enter organizations like P.E.O, where “women help women reach for the stars.”

-At this fundraising event, I’ll be speaking about how our brains can sometimes accidentally wire us for inactivity, and what we can do to reset, regroup, and recharge ourselves first and foremost.
-Then, how this focus on the self helps us then greater connect to the communities we better wish to serve — in P.E.O’s case, women helping other women through education and outreach.
+At this fundraising event, I’ll be speaking about how our brains can sometimes accidentally wire us for inactivity.
+And how shifting our habit can help us reset, regroup, and recharge ourselves first and foremost.
+Then, how this focus on the self helps us greater connect to the communities we better wish to serve—in P.E.O’s case, women helping other women through education and outreach.
 We are truly stronger together, and when we best help ourselves we can best help others, right?

 Join me at the Wilton Library for a grounding, uplifting, and community-based chat, reading, and discussion.